2022 Enfield London Borough Council election

 The 2022 Enfield London Borough Council election took place on 5 May 2022, alongside local elections in the other London boroughs and elections to local authorities across the United Kingdom.
 All 63 members of Enfield London Borough Council were elected.

 In the previous election in 2018, the Labour Party maintained its control of the council, winning 46 out of the 63 seats with the Conservative Party forming the council opposition with the remaining 17 seats.
 The 2022 election took place under new election boundaries, which however kept the same number of councillors as before.
-In 2022, Labour were re-elected for a fourth term.
-This was the first time that Labour were re-elected with a reduced number of seats ever since the London Boroughs were created in 1964.
+In 2022, Labour was re-elected for a fourth term.
+This was the first time that Labour was re-elected with a reduced number of seats ever since the London Boroughs were created in 1964.

 Background

 History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some of the powers are shared with the Greater London Authority, which also manages passenger transport, police and fire.

 Since its formation, Enfield has been under Labour or Conservative control.
-Most councillors elected to the council have been Labour or Conservative, with one Liberal Democrats having won one seat in 1974 and Save Chase Farm winning two seats in 2006.
+Most councillors elected to the council have been Labour or Conservative.
 The council has had an overall Labour majority since the 2010 election, in which Labour won 36 seats and the Conservatives won 27.
 Save Chase Farm lost both their seats.
 Labour increased its majority on the council in both subsequent elections in 2014 and 2018, winning 46 seats with 54.9% of the vote to the Conservatives' seventeen with 35.2% of the vote in the latter.